Kangaroo is a lean and more eco alternative to beef. This low-carb kangaroo pie is topped with cauliflower puree.

-- Add the herbs, tomato paste, peas and mushrooms and stir.
+- Add the herbs, tomato paste and mushrooms and stir.
 Cook for a further minute or two.

-- Return mince to pan and add stock, Worcestershire sauce.
+- Return mince to pan and add the stock, Worcestershire sauce.
 Stir, bring to the boil and simmer for around 10 minutes until the liquid has reduced.
-Taste and add a little tomato sauce if you like.

-- Pour mince mixture into an oven-proof dish.
-Top with cauliflower puree, sprinkle over grated cheese and place under the griller until golden and bubbling.
+- Pour the mince mixture into an oven-proof dish.
+Top with cauliflower puree, sprinkle over grated cheese and place under the grill (broiler) until golden and bubbling.
 Alternatively, cook in a moderately hot oven until golden.